LittleFlyingSheep/SynthAC/examples about 'a white or black car'/readme.md

-Here is the examples about the generated sounds from these following prompts:
+Here are examples generated from these following prompts:
 - a white car is running on the road.
 - a black car is running on the road.
 - a car is running on the road.